Eliminate the frustration of Android! I tried three ways to disable Google Now

 This is Yamada from the development team

-Actually, I recently switched from my beloved iPhone to an Android.
+Actually, I recently switched from my iPhone, which I'd been using for a long time, to Android.

-There are various reasons for this, but the main one is that I really wanted to use Osaifu-Keitai.
+There were several reasons, but the main one was that I really wanted to use mobile payment services.

-just that I'm not used to the Android operating system, but there are some things I just can't get used to.
+just because I'm not used to the Android interface, but there are some things I just can't get used to.

-One of them is the "Google Now" function.
+One of them is the "Google Now" feature.

-It's a feature that lets you quickly access Google search and Now cards by swiping up on the home key.
+Basically, it's a feature that lets you quickly access Google Search and Now Cards by swiping up on the home key.

-On an iPhone, this action also brings up the Control Center.
+On iPhones, this action brings up the Control Center.

-Personally, I don't really feel the need for this feature, as there aren't many situations where I want to immediately bring up the search screen, and it's a bit annoying that
+Personally, I don't see the need for this feature because I rarely find myself in situations where I "quickly need to bring up the search screen!", and the fact that

-the browser app ends up launching in a separate process after the search results are displayed...
+the browser app launches in a separate process after the search results are displayed is a bit annoying...

-And most importantly, I often accidentally type something while typing!!!
+And most importantly!
+I accidentally type so many times while typing!!!

 I meant to type "What's wrong?" but this is what happened